siamos/Symfony-RabbitMQ/README.md

 # net2grid
+Description:
-Symfony, RabbitMQ, Doctrine, MySql.
-A simple app that consumes data from Amazon api and saves them to database, filtering them before to RabbitMQ.
+An app that consumes data from Amazon api and saves them to database, filtering them before to RabbitMQ.
+The credentials for amazon, rabbitmq, and mysql was given, you are free to change them.

+Developed with: Symfony, RabbitMQ, Doctrine, MySql.

 # 1 STEP
 Install symfony 4 on your machine. follow https://symfony.com/doc/current/index.html